 During the hatching season, you may be required to sleep on the beach in both locations.
 As a result, you are encouraged to bring a sleeping bag for the two or so times you will do this.
 Similarly, mosquito nets are optional so you may want to consider bringing one of these.

 Field assistants will also live at the houses when you volunteer in Greece.
 This ensures you have round the clock support and security.
 You will either cycle or walk to and from your field work setting each day.

 You are more than welcome to arrange your own food plans independently.
 However, you will need to budget more for this.
-Moreover, volunteers will usually experience local cuisine once or twice a week at local restaurants.
+Volunteers will usually experience the local cuisine once or twice a week at the local restaurants.
 There are some great cafes, restaurants and cultures to sample in both Argostoli and Lixouri!

 * These fees apply to each individual application.